Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional advice get in touch today and book your rental properties house assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental property home assessment.

 home assessments for rental properties